The IAEA's Inability to Detect Diversions of Bomb Quantities of Plutonium

 8. IAEA Safeguards Glossary, op. cit., p.
 27. Back to document

-9. The formula for determining Expected Accountancy Capability (E)---that is, "the minimum loss of nuclear material which can be expected to be detected by material accountancy"---is E=3.29sigmaA, in which sigma is the relative uncertainty in measurements of the plant's inputs and outputs and A is the facility's plutonium throughput in between periodic physical inventories.
+9. The formula for determining Expected Accountancy Capability (E)---that is, "the minimum loss of nuclear material which can be expected to be detected by material accountancy"---is E=3.29A, in which is the relative uncertainty in measurements of the plant's inputs and outputs and A is the facility's plutonium throughput in between periodic physical inventories.
 The expected minimum detectable loss (E) at a reprocessing plant that extracts 8 metric tons of plutonium from 800 tons of spent fuel per year is determined, on the basis of annual physical inventories, as follows:

 E = 3.29 x (measurement uncertainty) x (annual throughput)